 Originally from Guatemala, Sergio migrated to United States in 1985 during the civil war unrest in the Central American Country.
 He graduated from Medical School at the University of San Carlos in Guatemala and completed a residency program in Obstetrics and Gynecology before migrating to the United States.

 Once in the US he learned English and passed the requirements for foreign medical graduates, enrolled and finished a residency program in Obstetrics and Gynecology at Sisters and Charity Hospital affiliated with SUNY at Buffalo.
-He is a Board certified member of the American Congress of Ob/Gyn.
+Board certified member of the American Congress of Obstetrics and Gynecology since 1993.
 He practiced medicine in Oswego NY before moving to Northern Virginia in 1997 where he has been in private practice in Vienna Virginia through the present time.

-He has been an attending Physician at Inova Fairfax Hospital since 1997.
-He received faculty appointments at GWU and VCU as Associated Clinical Professor of Ob/Gyn, serving as a preceptor and mentor for medical students, residents and nurse practitioners.
+He has been an attending OB/Gyn Physician at Inova Fairfax Hospital since 1997.
+Hold a part time position at Inova Ob/Gyn Clinic serving mostly underserved and uninsured patients.
+Holds faculty appointments at GWU as Clinical Instructor at the department of Medicine.
+VCU and UVA as Associated Clinical Professor of Ob/Gyn, serving as a preceptor and mentor for medical students, residents and nurse practitioners.

 He serves in the National Hispanic Medical Association as DC-Metro Region Co-Chairperson; the NHMA mission is to empower Hispanic physicians to lead efforts to improve the health of Hispanics in collaboration with Hispanic state medical societies, residents, and medical students, and other public and private sector partners.

-He was appointed by supervisor John Foust to serve in Fairfax County Human Services Council representing the Dranesville District.
-He is a volunteer physician for the Health Department and non profit Nueva Vida serving uninsured patients.
-He is Vice President of Task Tarea, a nonprofit dedicated to break the circle of poverty through the power of literacy and education providing scholarship to indigenous girls in the highlands of Guatemala.
-He is actively involved in the Latino community in health, immigration and environmental issues.
-He is actively involved in Politics as a volunteer and fundraiser, and was recently elected on the board of the Democratic Latino Organization of Virginia (DLOV) as finance director.
+Served in Fairfax County Human Services Council representing the Dranesville district in 2015-2016.
+In the past volunteer physician for the Fairfax Health Department and currently at the non-profit organization Nueva Vida serving uninsured Hispanic women diagnosed with Cancer.
+Vice President of Task Tarea, a nonprofit dedicated to break the circle of poverty through the power of literacy and education providing scholarship to indigenous girls in the highlands of Guatemala.
+Current member of the Northern Virginia AHEC advisory board and the Fairfax Health Department Multicultural Council.
+Actively Involved in the Latino community in women’s health, immigration and environmental issues.

 Vivian Sanchez-Jones of Roanoke